 The problems we face daily, fortunately, are way beyond us.
-They have been engaging Homo sapiens to misery since the dawn of time.
+They have been engaging man to misery since the dawn of time.
 And as our lives become more and more advanced, the nature of our misery change, the root cause, however, is the same- an environmental mismatch.

 Meditation, therefore, helps bring this to light.
 Intellectually, we now know that our anxiety isn’t us, that our awkwardness during parties isn’t us.
 That, unfortunately, isn’t helpful when we’re being swayed by intense emotions like anger.

 To really “use” this knowledge, then, we need to experience it.
 We need to feel what its like to get distanced from anxiety, to see it, not as something that’s “us”, but rather something that’s been parading the population for eons.

 To see this, we need to meditate.